- Recruiting at RIT

 • Students on J-1 visas have somewhat different regulations regarding the length of their visas, the conditions under which they can work and what they may do on completion of their visas.
 Students on J-1 visas must have the written permission of their program sponsor (the university or agency that wrote their DS-2019 form) to engage in any type of employment but do not need to obtain an EAD card from INS.

 Students may work on co-op for whatever period of time their academic programs designate.
-This can be as short as one quarter and as long as five quarters.
+This can be as short as one term and as long as five terms.

 Students may take their optional practical training as part-time work while school is in session and/or full-time work during their annual vacation, at completion of coursework or upon graduation.
 Students may work only 20 hours a week if they have part-time authorization and only 40 hours per week for full-time authorization.